jaketae/scrape-exchange/README.md

 Known Bugs:
 - The scraper fails when an item is sold out
+- "Log in for Exchange pricing" hinders scraping

 Features to Come:
 - Build a GUI that allows users to input and save items in a wish list